-The Company's condensed consolidated interim financial statements for the three and six months ended June 30, 2021 have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its commitments, continue operations and realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-At June 30, 2021, the Company had working capital of \$12,319,152, had not yet achieved profitable operations and expects to incur further losses in the development of its business.
-For the six months ended June 30, 2021, the Company reported a net income of \$1,362,580 and comprehensive income of \$1,351,097 and as at June 30, 2021, had an accumulated deficit of \$94,375,455.
+The Company's condensed consolidated interim financial statements for the three and six months ended June 30, 2022 have been prepared on the basis of accounting principles applicable to a "going concern," which assumes that the Company will continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of operations for the foreseeable future.
+At June 30, 2022, the Company had working capital of \$917,658, had not yet achieved profitable operations and expects to incur further losses in the development of its business.
+For the six months ended June 30, 2022, the Company reported a net loss of \$9,458,835 and a total comprehensive loss of \$9,462,662 and as at June 30, 2022, had an accumulated deficit of \$109,924,683.
 The Company has not generated revenues, and it is dependent on debt and equity financings to fund its development operations.
-The recoverability of the underlying value of the Company's assets is entirely dependent on the Company's ability to obtain the necessary financing to complete development of the ReGen[TM] technology and future profitable production.
+The recoverability of the underlying value of the Company's assets is entirely dependent on the Company's ability to obtain the necessary financing to complete development of the ReGenTM technology and future profitable production.
 Significant amounts of capital expenditures are required in order for the Company to execute its business plan and there are no assurances that the Company will have sufficient funds for this purpose.
-In the event that sufficient financing is not completed, the Company will be required to scale back its planned activities and expenditures, including general and administrative expenditures.
-Management of the Company believes that the current level of funds is sufficient to pay for committed expenditures over the next 12 months.
+These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
+The Company's condensed consolidated interim financial statements for the three and six months ended June 30, 2022 do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary should the going concern assumption be inappropriate, and such adjustments could be material.